 The best way to weather an economic storm is to go on the attack.
 For SaaS products, that means increasing their revenue.

-With optimizing your product experience to achieve a higher level of product adoption, you can convert more users, increase retention, motivate upsell, reduce churn, and raise customer lifetime value, all of which is a boost to your bottom line.
+By optimizing your product experience to achieve a higher level of product adoption, you can convert more users, increase retention, motivate upsell, reduce churn, and raise customer lifetime value, all of which is a boost to your bottom line.

 This also positively reflects on your value, especially during recessions.
-When you raise your revenue, that also boosts your company’s value, since valuations are often calculated via revenue multiples.
+When you raise your revenue, that also boosts your company’s value since valuations are often calculated via revenue multiples.

 The more revenue you generate, the more likely you are to have money to survive through the tough times.
 And the more valuable you are because of your increasing revenues, the easier it will be to raise money when you need it.